Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

 with $f_0= 0.038 \pm 0.005$ and $g_0 = 2.2 \pm 0.2$, where $X_{\rm max}=40.0$ was chosen as a reference pivot point.
 The value of $g_0$ is consistent with the exponential factor, 2.0, that is expected for a chi-square distribution of any degree of freedom.
 Thus, a value of $X_{\rm max}$ which is equal to or larger than equation (\ref{eq:Z2_max}) will appear with a chance probability of

-which agrees with the implication of panel (a).
-As noticed in Appendix 1, this estimate is considered rather conservative.
+in a good agreement with the implication of panel (a).
+As noticed in Appendix, this estimate is considered rather conservative.

-Considering that MEA14 used $n=4$, it may be interesting to examine what happens if we employ different values of $n$.
+Considering that MEA14 used $n=4$, it may be interesting to examine what happens if different values of $n$ are employed.
 We hence repeated the same analysis with $n=1$, 3, and 4, to find $X_{\rm max} = 25.64$, 47.06, and 49.92, respectively.
 The optimum parameters were not much different from those in equation (\ref{eq:best_para_HXD}).
 Although the larger harmonic numbers somewhat increased $X_{\rm max}$ from equation (\ref{eq:Z2_max}), the effect is not significant considering the increased degree of freedom.
 In fact, the implied chance occurrence probability, ${\cal P}_{1}^{\rm h} = 2.8 \times 10^{-6}$, ${\cal P}_{3}^{\rm h} = 1.8 \times 10^{-8}$, and ${\cal P}_{4}^{\rm h} = 4.2 \times 10^{-8}$, are all much higher than ${\cal P}_{2}^{\rm h}$ obtained above, in agreement with the double-peaked pulse profiles.
 Therefore, we retain $n=2$ below.

-In short, we can exclude, at $>99.6\%$ confidence, the possibility that $X_{\rm max}$ of equation (\ref{eq:Z2_max}) in figure~\ref{fig:demodulation_HXD} arised via chance superposition of the hard X-ray pulsation and the photon count fluctuation.
-This confidence level is more stringent than the case of 4U 0142+61, which was $>99\%$ (MEA14).
+In short, we can exclude, at $>99.6\%$ confidence, the possibility that $X_{\rm max}$ of equation (\ref{eq:Z2_max}) in figure~\ref{fig:demodulation_HXD} arised via chance superposition of the photon count fluctuations on top of the hard X-ray pulsation of which the parameters vary with white noise.
+This confidence level is more stringent than the case of 4U 0142+61, where it was $>99\%$ (MEA14).